canida-software/style-forge/README.md

 ## API Philosophy

 **🎯 Fluent API First** – The fluent, chainable API is the recommended way to use Style Forge.
-Static helpers are still available for compatibility, but new code should prefer the fluent style.

 ```typescript
 // ✅ Recommended: Fluent API